energooooo/ACubelets/README.md

 git merge your_branch_name
 git push origin master
 ```
+**Note:** We prefer using conventional commits to keep the history clear and maintainable.
+Examples of conventional commit prefixes: feat, fix, chore, docs, refactor, test.
 ###### 6. Open a pull request by clicking the "Contribute" button on your fork's GitHub page
 ###### Thanks for supporting ❤️